When To Perform Property Inspections and What to Look For

 Routine Maintenance Checks

-During your inspection make sure to check for any potential safety or fire hazards in the units.
+During your inspections make sure to check for any potential safety or fire hazards in the units.
 Test all of the fire alarms, smoke detectors, and carbon monoxide detectors in the apartment.
 Check the ceilings, walls and attic for any signs of mold, mildew or water leaks coming in to the home.
 Test all of the appliances and check the bathroom fixtures to ensure everything is working and sealed properly.

 Checking for Unauthorized Tenants or Other Lease Violations